Fixed Do Vs Moveable Do

 Most of the criticism we’ve gotten for making the choice to use Fixed Do has been that it makes it harder for teacher teaching Moveable Do, especially in the Elementary School Classroom.

-For one, we are working on an eventual Moveable Do path to supplement the core curriculum in Fixed Do.
-ETA 2020 hopefully…
+For one, we are working on a Moveable Do path to supplement the core curriculum in Fixed Do.
+Most sheet music we offer now has moveable Do versions as do most of our newer performance tracks.

 But more importantly, the fact remains that there are two systems of Do in the world.